Ranga-Auaha-Ako/canvas-design-blocks/README.md

 CANVAS_BLOCKS_THEME_HOST=YOUR_FILE_HOST
 ```

+* Note:
-Note: `CANVAS_BLOCKS_THEME` should be the JSON you created in step 2.
+  * `CANVAS_BLOCKS_THEME` should be the JSON you created in step 2.

-`YOUR_CANVAS_DOMAIN` should be the domain of your Canvas instance, e.g. `canvas.instructure.com`.
+  * `YOUR_CANVAS_DOMAIN` should be the domain of your Canvas instance, e.g. `canvas.instructure.com`.

-`YOUR_FILE_HOST` should be the domain where you will host the theme files, e.g. `https://xxx.cloudfront.net/`.
+  * `YOUR_FILE_HOST` should be the domain where you will host the theme files, e.g. `https://xxx.cloudfront.net/`.
 It should be a domain that supports HTTPS and can be accessed by users on your Canvas instance.
 These files will potentially download on every page load, so set responsible caching headers and use a CDN if required.

+  * `CANVAS_BLOCKS_THEME_CONTACT_LINK` should be the url that is embedded in the `Feedback` section at the bottom of the Design Block Toolbar ([see script here](https://github.com/Ranga-Auaha-Ako/canvas-design-blocks/blob/main/src/entrypoints/Toolbar.svelte)).
+E.g.: `https://example.com`, or `mailto:name@example.com`.

+  * `CANVAS_BLOCKS_THEME_CONTACT_NAME` is optional and can be added to the `Feedback` section at the bottom of the Design Block Toolbar ([see script here](https://github.com/Ranga-Auaha-Ako/canvas-design-blocks/blob/main/src/entrypoints/Toolbar.svelte)).
+E.g.:`IT Service`.

+  * In [Development](https://github.com/Ranga-Auaha-Ako/canvas-design-blocks/tree/main?tab=readme-ov-file#development) mode, after making changes in the `.env` file, please rerun `yarn dev` to see the changes in the local demo page.

 4. (Optional) Create a `custom` folder in `/src/lib/icons/assets/` and create a folder for each category of custom icons you want to include.
 You can use any SVG icons you like.
 To allow Design Blocks to use the icons, you will need to creat a `meta.json` file in the category folder.
 You can view an example at `/src/lib/icon/assets/instructure/meta.json`.
 Once created, you can edit the file using our [Beta custom icons editor](https://icon-editor.c.raa.amazon.auckland.ac.nz/).